2011 Women's Quadrangular Series

-The 2011 Women's Quadrangular Series were two Quadrangular Series that took place in Sri Lanka in April 2011.
+The 2011 Women's Quadrangular Series were two quadrangular series that took place in Sri Lanka in April 2011.
 The four teams competing were Ireland, the Netherlands, Pakistan and Sri Lanka.
 The teams first played in a T20I series, consisting of semi-finals and a final, which was won by Pakistan.
 They then played in a ODI round-robin series, which was again won by Pakistan.
-Sri Lanka and Pakistan also faced each other in a one-off ODI before the series started.
+Before the series started, Sri Lanka and Pakistan also faced each other in a one-off ODI, which was also won by Pakistan.